 He is known for his brilliant intellect.
 He is also thorough and approachable.
 An exceptionally good advocate.

-James was a former housing law solicitor admitted in 1992 before being called to the Bar in 1998.
-Since then he has become "one of the leading lights for social housing work" (Chambers and Partners 2010) and practises in all areas of housing law including: residential landlord and tenant, unlawful eviction and harassment, allocations and homelessness and injunctions.
-He specialises particularly in housing cases involving human rights issues, complex possession proceedings, homelessness appeals, and disputes involving multiple parties and agencies.
+James was a housing law solicitor admitted in 1992 before being called to the Bar in 1998.
+Since then, he has become 'one of the leading lights for social housing work' (Chambers and Partners 2010) and practises in all areas of housing law including: homelessness (appeals and judicial review) residential landlord and tenant, unlawful eviction and harassment, allocations judicial review and anti-social behaviour and gang related violence and drug dealing injunctions.
+He specialises particularly in housing cases involving human rights issues, complex possession proceedings, homelessness appeals, and disputes involving multiple parties and agencies in particular involving defendants with mental health issues and especially hoarding disorders.

-James is recognised as a “leading expert on all aspects of housing law” (Chambers and Partners 2016) and his practice includes residential landlord and tenant (public/private).
-In particular it includes: possession proceedings, disrepair and housing related personal injury, unlawful eviction and harassment, judicial review, allocations and homelessness (Housing Act 1996 appeals), housing benefit, and injunctions.
-He also represents trespassers, gypsy and traveller cases, and cases involving Mobile Homes Act 1983.
+James is recognised as a Tier 1 Leading Junior for Social housing by The Legal 500 and described as ‘leading expert on all aspects of housing law’ (Chambers and Partners 2016) and his practice includes residential landlord and tenant (public/private).
+In particular it includes possession proceedings, disrepair and housing related personal injury, unlawful eviction and harassment, judicial review, allocations, and homelessness (Housing Act 1996 appeals), housing benefit, and injunctions.
+James has particular expertise in defending claims brought for the termination of tenancy under Mobile Homes Act 1983 .
 James’ experience also includes enforcing private rented sector standards under the Housing Act 2004 and Environmental Protection Act 1990, cases involving disabled facilities grants, mortgage possessions, and property law generally.
-He has experience of acting on behalf of those with diminished capacity through instructions from the Official Solicitor and in homelessness cases involving clients with mental health problems.
+He has experience in defending He has experience of acting on behalf of those with diminished capacity through instructions from the Official Solicitor and in homelessness cases involving clients with mental health problems.

-James is recommended for his “substantial experience in public law challenges against public bodies in the North” (Chambers and Partners 2012) and is regularly involved in public law and human rights cases across all areas of law.
-This involves challenging decisions of public authorities and tribunals, including judicial reviews relating to community care with a particular interest in the interface of community care and asylum support, mental health including MHRT delays, education and housing and homelessness.
+James is recognised as a Tier 1 Leading Junior for Public law by The Legal 500 and recommended for his ‘substantial experience in public law challenges against public bodies in the North’ (Chambers and Partners 2012), and is regularly involved in public law and human rights cases across a number of areas of law.
+This involves challenging decisions of public authorities and tribunals, including judicial reviews relating to community care with a particular interest in the interface of community care and asylum support, mental health including tribunal delays and failure to apply Article 8 ECHR to restrictions imposed, education and housing and homelessness.
 He advises on the impact and rights and obligations under the ECHR across all areas of practice.

 James accepts instructions in relation to Data Protection Act 1998, Freedom of Information Act 2000 and breach of confidence claims.